howonlee/mertonon/docs/v0_7_roadmap.md

 - [x] Grid view sidebar - re-frameify
 - [x] Selection views - have a single click to dive in thing

 - [ ] Other view sidebars - re-frameify
 - [ ] Kill selection.cljs
-- [ ] Some of the creation sidebars

 - [ ] Rest of the creation sidebars.
 - [ ] Action sidebar, redo it for grad kickoff.
 Test all the way to grad kickoff again
 - [ ] Purge then kill the statecharts